 The past four decades have demonstrated that anything can happen in the NFL playoffs starting from the opening round.
 However, the larger number of divisions and level of parity in today's league has turned Wild Card Weekend into must-see TV.
-And that's especially the case for this season as an expanded playoff bracket has created "Super Wild Card Weekend," which will have the postseason start with six games instead of four.
+And that was especially the case for the 2020 season as an expanded playoff bracket created "Super Wild Card Weekend," which saw the postseason start with six games instead of four.

 When the NFL merged with the AFL in 1970, the new playoff format included a wild card for the good teams that may not have won their division, but whose record deemed them worthy for a playoff spot.
 There was originally only one in each conference, but that expanded to two in 1978, then to three in 1990 and then back to two in 2002 when each conference expanded to four divisions.
 In 2020, a third wild-card slot was added.

 Before we delve into the top 10, we say goodbye to the 1985 New England Patriots, who became the first team to win three road games to make the Super Bowl.
 Entering the playoffs at 11-5 as the No. 5 seed, New England used a strong running game and nasty defense to make it to Super Bowl XX.
 The Patriots' magical run came to a dead stop there, as they were annihilated by '85 Chicago Bears.
 Now, here are the top 10 wild-card teams ranked by their success.